-This study focussed on Data Security and Privacy in a Statistical Databank, a computer approach in National Planning Commission.
-The objective of the study was to examine the trity data security and privacy in the commission, and to examine the various security lapses common to data protection in a statistical data bank.
-In order to achieve this objective, various security measures were discussed to protect the vulnerability at data from illegal accessed by individual who have no association with the organization and if perpetrated, how the tractor could be traced.
+The study focussed on Data Security and Privacy in a Statistical Databank, a computer approach in National Planning Commission.
+The objective of the study was to examine the data security and privacy in the commission, and to examine the various lapses common to data security and privacy in the commission and to examine the various lapses common to data protection in a statistical data bank.
+In order to achieve this objective , various security measures were discussed to protect the vulnerability of data form illegal access by individuals who have no association with the organisation and if perpetrated ,how the tractor could be traced.